Assault in California as described in California Penal Code 240, is defined as an attempt to commit a violent injury on another person.

 If you are charged with a misdemeanor for your assault with a deadly weapon, you could spend up to a year in county jail.

-Depending on the circumstances surrounding your charges of assault, your defense attorney may be able to use one of the following defenses on your behalf:
+Depending on the circumstances surrounding your charges of assault, your San Diego assault and defense lawyer may be able to use one of the following defenses on your behalf:

 In addition to the penalties you will face for a San Diego assault conviction, you may find there are additional consequences, some of them very far-reaching.